seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 # Introduction
 In this assignment we have analyzed test data through the use of reliability testing software.
 We first used a reliability growth assessment tool, C-SFRAT, in order to apply covariate software reliability models in order to select guide models for our data.

-Next we created a reliability demonstration chard in order to check whether the mean time to failure was met.
+Next we created a reliability demonstration chart in order to check whether the mean time to failure was met.
 #

 # Assessment Using Reliability Growth Testing

 # Assessment Using Reliability Demonstration Chart
+We were able to find the MTTF and plot the failures per interval in an RDC.
+We then plotted double the MTTF as well as half MTTF as shown in the images below.
+Analysing the graphs, we can see that in the first graph the acceptable failure rate is reached.

 #